neuefische/wd-flipped-classroom-curriculum/sessions/react-state-2/README.md

 />
 ```

-- [ ] Adjust our `handleSubmit` to stop users from submitting the accidentally when pressing enter by preventing the default behaviour
+- Adjust our `handleSubmit` to stop users from submitting the form accidentally when pressing enter by preventing the default behaviour:

 ```js
 // SearchForm.js